Amitind/bookmarklet_one/src/en/bm/url-qr-code.md

 ---
 title: URL to QR Code
 description: ""
-date: 2023-03-29
+# date: 2023-03-29
 featured_image: /img/open-graph.png
 custom_class: "prose"
 ---

-The URL to QR Code Bookmarklet is a handy tool that can make sharing links with others much easier.
+The {{title}} Bookmarklet is a handy tool that can make sharing links with others much easier.

 **With one click, Bookmarklet will turn URL of the current webpage into a QR code.**
 :::group {:.space-y-6 .py-6}